 In 2008, after a downturn in the stock market, the decline meant $18 billion less in taxable income.

-In 2008, the "Wall Street West" employment contributed to one third of the private sector jobs in Jersey City.
+In 2008, employment related to "Wall Street West" made up one third of the private sector jobs in Jersey City.

-In 2009, an analysis by the Boston Consulting Group suggested that 65,000 jobs had been permanently lost due to the economic downturn.
-However, Manhattan property prices showed signs of rebounding.
+In 2009, the Boston Consulting Group estimated that 65,000 jobs had been permanently lost due to the economic downturn.
+However, there were early signs of recovery in Manhattan property prices.

-In 2010, Richard Ramsden, chief banking analyst at Goldman Sachs, defended risk-taking as vital and saw banks as dynamos powering the economy.
+In 2010, Richard Ramsden of Goldman Sachs expressed the view that risk-taking is vital and sees banks as powering the rest of the economy.

-Beginning in September 2011, the Occupy Wall Street movement protested in parks and plazas around Wall Street.
+Beginning in September 2011, the Occupy Wall Street movement, disenchanted with the financial system, protested in parks and plazas around Wall Street.

 On October 29, 2012, Wall Street was disrupted when New York and New Jersey were inundated by Hurricane Sandy.
-The NYSE was closed for weather-related reasons.
+The NYSE was closed.

-In 2012, the city's securities industry accounted for 5 percent of private sector jobs in New York City, 8.5 percent of the city's tax revenue, and 22 percent of the city's total wages.
+In 2012 the city's securities industry accounts for 5 percent of private sector jobs in New York City, 8.5 percent (US$3.8 billion) of the city's tax revenue, and 22 percent of the city's total wages, including an average salary of US$360,700.

-In August 2013, the city's securities industry, enumerating 163,400 jobs, continues to form the largest segment of the city's financial sector and an important economic engine.
+In August 2013, the city's securities industry, enumerating 163,400 jobs, continues to form the largest segment of the city's financial sector.

 Bank of America is a multinational investment bank and financial...